DATABench: Evaluating Dataset Auditing in Deep Learning from an Adversarial Perspective: Abstract

 \section{Abstract}

-The widespread application of Deep Learning across diverse domains hinges critically on the quality and composition of training datasets.
+{ The widespread application of Deep Learning across diverse domains hinges critically on the quality and composition of training datasets.
 However, the common lack of disclosure regarding their usage raises significant privacy and copyright concerns.
-Dataset auditing techniques, which aim to determine if a specific dataset was used to train a given suspicious model, provide promising solutions to addressing these transparency gaps.
+Dataset auditing, which aims to determine if a specific dataset was used to train a given suspicious model, provides promising solutions to addressing these transparency gaps.
 While prior work has developed various auditing methods, their resilience against dedicated adversarial attacks remains largely unexplored.
 To bridge the gap, this paper initiates a comprehensive study evaluating dataset auditing from an adversarial perspective.
 We start with introducing a novel taxonomy, classifying existing methods based on their reliance on internal features (IF) (inherent to the data) versus external features (EF) (artificially introduced for auditing).
-Subsequently, we formulate two primary attack types: \textit{evasion attacks}, designed to conceal the use of a dataset, and \textit{forgery attacks}, intending to falsely implicate an unused dataset.
+Subsequently, we formulate two attack types: \textit{evasion attacks}, designed to conceal the use of a dataset, and \textit{forgery attacks}, intending to falsely implicate an unused dataset.
 Building on the understanding of existing methods and attack objectives, we further propose systematic attack strategies: decoupling, removal, and detection for evasion; adversarial example-based methods for forgery.
 These formulations and strategies lead to our new benchmark, \sys, comprising 17 evasion attacks, 5 forgery attacks, and 9 representative auditing methods.
 Extensive evaluations using \sys reveal that none of the evaluated auditing methods are sufficiently robust or distinctive under adversarial settings.
 These findings underscore the urgent need for developing a more secure and reliable dataset auditing method capable of withstanding sophisticated adversarial manipulation.
-Code is available at \url{https://github.com/shaoshuo-ss/DATABench}.
+Code is available in \url{https://github.com/shaoshuo-ss/DATABench}. } \keywords{Dataset Auditing, Copyright Protection, Privacy, Evasion Attack, Trustworthy AI}